 The Drift Inn – Attached to the Sandbar and it’s partner restaurant and bar, The Drift Inn is a bit quieter and away from the partying vibes coming from the Sandbar Hostel.

 Bet on a crab in the crab races at Crazy Canuck’s.
-Watch the crabs race and the crab that reaches the outermost rope wins the money pot.
-Your crab may also qualify for various prizes like discounted dinner or free ice cream if it touches the corresponding object in the ring.
+Watch the crabs race; the crab that reaches the outermost rope wins the money pot.
+Your chosen crab may also qualify for various prizes like discounted dinner or free ice cream if it touches the corresponding object in the ring.

 Bet on a chicken at the chicken drop.
 Arguably one of the most famous (and popular) activities to do on the island, every Thursday night at 7:00pm a bar called Wahoo’s Lounge offers prizes to the winner of the Chicken Drop, a big game board full of numbers and a single chicken ready to poop on any one of them.
 If your number is the lucky landing spot, you get $100BZD, and sometimes even more.
 Get there early to make your bet and enjoy some drinks before the crowd stumbles in.